What documentation is required for VA education benefits?

 See your VA Certifying Official.
 They can confirm if you have been certified.

-I called the verification of enrollment line to do my verification of enrollment and the recording says that my file doesn’t exi
+I called the verification of enrollment line to do my verification of enrollment, the recording says that my file doesn’t exist

 See your VA Certifying Official for assistance or call the VA Regional Processing Office at 1-888-442-4551 for assistance.